WMXPY/Ghoti-CLI/README.md

-# Ghoti-Collection
+# Ghoti-CLI

-:fish: A CLI tool that help you start develop your new peject within 60 seconds
+:fish: A CLI tool that help you start develop your new project within 60 seconds

 ## Install